-Blog comments section is a place you can find new blog post topics blogging.
+The blog comments section is a place you can find new blog post topics blogging.
 The best trick is to scan your blog comments and see what type of questions people ask.

-Take note of any topics that you see mentioned multiple times, complex questions that could inspire a new post or unique viewpoints that might inspire content ideas.
+Take note of any topics that you see mentioned multiple times, complex questions that could inspire a new post, or unique viewpoints that might inspire content ideas.